BookingBug/dev.bookingbug.com/docs/javascript-sdk/page-routing.md

 The JavaScript SDK has a page routing system that automatically follows a set of steps.
 These steps make up your user journey.
 These page directives can be customised via the `bb-breadcrumb` directive.

-In this guide, we will be taking our newly initialised widget that we created in install and getting started, and customise the default templates which it invokes.
+In this guide, we will be taking a newly initialised widget that we created and customise the default templates which it invokes.

 To start let's look at our `bb-widget` directive